pyer/Containers/README.md

 ### How to quit bash without stopping container ?
 `ctrl-P ctrl-Q`

-ctrl-C and crtl-D causes container shutdown
+ctrl-C and crtl-D cause container shutdown